 Attentional mechanisms drive systematic exploration in young children

-Cognition changes dramatically in the course of cognitive development, and many of these changes stem from developmental changes in allocation and control of attention.
-Adults are highly adept at controlling their attention: depending on their goals, they can distribute it broadly or focus selectively on a small subset of stimuli (e.g., Chong & Treisman, 2005).
-When only a small amount of the available information is relevant, adults tend to selectively focus on that information and ignore the rest (Rehder & Hoffman, 2005; Blair, Watson & Meier, 2009).
+Cognition changes dramatically in the course of development.
+Many of these changes stem from developmental changes in allocation and control of attention.
+Adults are adept at controlling their attention: depending on their goals, they can distribute it broadly or focus selectively on a small subset of stimuli (e.g., Chong & Treisman, 2005).
+When only some of the available information is relevant, adults tend to selectively focus on that information and ignore the rest (Rehder & Hoffman, 2005; Blair, Watson & Meier, 2009).

-In contrast, young children tend to distribute their attention broadly, regardless of task demands, often processing both task-relevant information and information that is not relevant for their current task (Deng & Sloutsky, 2015, 2016; Plebanek & Sloutsky, 2017; Smith & Kemler, 1977).
-This tendency likely stems from immaturities of executive attention (Posner & Rothbart, 2007), resulting in difficulty attending selectively and filtering out less relevant or irrelevant input.
+In contrast, young children tend to distribute their attention broadly, regardless of task demands, often processing both task-relevant and task-irrelevant information (Deng & Sloutsky, 2015, 2016; Plebanek & Sloutsky, 2017; Smith & Kemler, 1977).
+This tendency likely stems from immaturities of executive attention (Posner & Rothbart, 2007), resulting in difficulty attending selectively and filtering out less relevant input.

-While these immaturities may be highly limiting for learning in academic settings, it is possible that such immaturities of executive attention can be adaptive (Chrysikou, Weber, & Thompson-Schill, 2013; Gopnik, 2010).
-For example, distributing attention can result in superior performance of children over adults in situations when one has to use information that was previously irrelevant (Plebanek & Sloutsky, 2017; Blanco & Sloutsky, 2019).
+While such immaturities of executive attention may be limiting for learning in academic settings, it is possible that they can be adaptive (Chrysikou, Weber, & Thompson-Schill, 2013; Gopnik, 2010).
+For example, distributing attention can result in superior performance of children over adults in situations where one has to use information that was previously irrelevant (Plebanek & Sloutsky, 2017; Blanco & Sloutsky, 2019).

-Therefore, depending on the context, either selective or distributed attention can be advantageous.
-Selective attention is superior when one is confident that a small portion of the available information is sufficient to achieve their goals.
+Depending on the context, either selective or distributed attention can be advantageous.
+Selective attention is superior when one is confident that a fraction of the available information is sufficient for their goals.
 Distributed attention is advantageous when there is more uncertainty about what is important.
-Distributing attention may be particularly adaptive early in development, since young children have little experience and knowledge about how the world works.
-By facilitating broad information gathering, distributed attention helps to reduce that uncertainty and build up a rich base of general knowledge.
-Distributed attention early in life may represent a sacrifice of immediate performance in exchange for information that can be used later.
-These ideas are consistent with the matched filter hypothesis of cognitive control (Chrysikou, Weber, & Thompson-Schill, 2013), which suggests that lower levels of cognitive control may lead to more errors in performance but also better learning over time.
+Therefore, distributing attention may be particularly adaptive early in development, since young children have little knowledge of the world.
+By facilitating broad information gathering, distributed attention helps reduce uncertainty and build up a rich base of knowledge.
+Distributed attention early in life may represent a sacrifice of immediate performance in exchange for information.
+These ideas are consistent with the matched filter hypothesis of cognitive control (Chrysikou, Weber, & Thompson-Schill, 2013), which proposes that less cognitive control may lead to more errors but better learning over time.